Colon and Rectal Surgery Fellowship

 - A weekly one-hour course dedicated to review core subjects is conducted.
 This conference is based upon the ASCRS Textbook Colon and Rectal Surgery.
 Roughly one chapter is reviewed and presented by the fellow every two weeks, with the entire book being covered during the year.

-- A weekly Morbidity and Mortality conference conducted in the Department of Surgery.
+- A monthly Colorectal Surgery Morbidity and Mortality conference is conducted.
 The fellow is expected to participate and present cases of the attending colorectal staff.

 The fellow's opportunities in clinical and basic research are outstanding.
 The fellow is encouraged to pursue a number of research projects and publish at least two research papers during the year.
 The fellow is sponsored to attend the yearly national American Society of Colon and Rectal Surgeons meeting and all meetings of the Southern California Chapter of Colorectal Surgeons.
 Other national or regional meetings will be sponsored if the fellow has a paper accepted for presentation.